 Geranium Essential Oil Uses and Benefits / Suggestions & Blends

-Deodorant – Geranium essential oil has a very nice smell and it can be used as a deodorant.
+Deodorant – geranium essential oil has a very nice smell and can be used as a deodorant.
 The floral-like smell lasts for hours.

 Tonic – when used as a tonic, geranium essential oil promotes good health.